paulssonlab/2025_Eaton_optical-pooled-screen/README.md

 This repository contains analysis code, data processing pipelines, and figures for the MARLIN (Multiplexed Assignment of RNA‐barcoded LINeages) optical pooled screening platform presented in Eaton et al., 2025.

 Note that most analyses require the accompanying datasets deposited on Zenodo (`doi:10.5281/zenodo.14537795`).
+The deposited data is structured as a partitioned .tar.zst file which must be concatenated and decompressed before use by running the following command in a directory holding all .part files:

+`cat data.tar.zst.part* | zstd -dc | tar -xf - `

 ## Repository Structure